 On behalf of Express Scripts, Mr. Shaffer in 2020 persuaded the Second Circuit to affirm dismissal of one putative ERISA class action and the Eighth Circuit to reject denial of class certification in another.

-Mr. Shaffer argued and won a precedential decision from the Federal Circuit in 2020 reversing the U.S. Court of Federal Claims and holding that a United States cannot properly invoke the Debt Collection Act to withhold monies from a government contractor absent proof that the contractor was in fact overpaid for work overseas (specifically for helping with the reconstruction of Iraq).
+Mr. Shaffer argued and won a precedential decision from the Federal Circuit in 2020 reversing the U.S. Court of Federal Claims and holding that the United States cannot properly invoke the Debt Collection Act to withhold monies from a government contractor absent proof that the contractor was in fact overpaid for work overseas (specifically for helping with the reconstruction of Iraq).
 See Agility Public Warehousing Company K.S.C.P. v.
 United States, 969 F.3d 1355 (Fed.
 Cir.
 2020).

 On behalf of Johns Hopkins University, Mr. Shaffer brought a constitutional challenge in U.S. District Court for the District of Columbia in 2020 to the Trump Administration’s threat to deport international students on F-1 visas unless they returned to in-person classes despite COVID-19 risks.
 While requests for emergency relief were pending, the Trump Administration withdrew its guidance that had been challenged.

 On behalf of a coalition of pharmacy compounders, Mr. Shaffer won a first-of-its-kind appeal within U.S. Pharmacopeia, a private organization that helps set the standards governing compounding, and convinced the organization to withdraw its own proposed revised standards in the face of procedural, scientific and practical concerns expressed by the industry.